vaishnavi14705/Physiotherapist/README.md

-🏥 Physiotherapist Website

-A modern, responsive physiotherapy website developed for a client (Dr. Shruti) to showcase services, build trust, and enable easy communication with patients.

-📌 Project Overview
+# **PHYSIOTHERAPY WEBSITE**-
+🔗 https://vaishnavi14705.github.io/Physiotherapist/

+### 🌿 About This Project

-This project is a professionally designed website created as part of client work.
-The goal was to deliver a clean, aesthetic, and user-friendly interface that reflects healthcare professionalism while remaining approachable.
+This is a modern and responsive physiotherapy website created for my client **Dr. Shruti**.
+The focus of this project was to design a clean, professional, and user-friendly interface that builds trust and makes it easy for patients to explore services.

-The website highlights:

-Physiotherapy services
-Patient-focused care
-Home visit options
-Easy contact and consultation access
+The layout is structured to ensure clarity, smooth navigation, and a visually calming experience.
+Every section is designed with attention to usability and real-world client needs.

-🚀 Features
+### ✨ Features

-💻 Fully responsive design (mobile + desktop)
+• 📱 Fully responsive design (mobile and desktop)
-🎨 Clean and modern UI/UX
+• 🎨 Clean and minimal user interface
-🖼️ High-quality image integration
-📍 Service and treatment sections
-📞 Contact section for client reach-out
+• 🧭 Smooth and simple navigation
+• 🩺 Well-structured service sections
+• 📞 Easy contact and consultation access

-🛠️ Tech Stack
+### 🛠️ Tech Stack

 HTML5
 CSS3
-Basic JavaScript
+JavaScript
-GitHub Pages (for deployment)
+GitHub Pages
-🌐 Live Website

-🔗 https://vaishnavi14705.github.io/Physiotherapist/

-👩‍💻 My Role
+### 👩‍💻 My Work

-Designed complete UI layout
+• 🎯 Designed complete layout and structure
-Developed frontend structure
+• 💻 Developed full frontend
-Integrated images and sections
+• 🖼️ Integrated images and content
-Optimized for responsiveness
-Deployed using GitHub Pages
+• 📐 Ensured responsiveness
+• 🚀 Deployed the website

-🎯 Objective
+### 🎯 Objective

-To create a professional digital presence for a physiotherapist that builds credibility, improves visibility, and enhances patient engagement.
+To create a strong digital presence that reflects professionalism, builds credibility, and helps patients connect easily.

-📸 Preview

-(Add screenshots of your website here)